rooneymoon/space-project-website/README.md

 # Space Website Project 🚀
-## Static Website and Non-responsive❗️
+## ⭕️ Static Website and Non-responsive
 Space website project built with HTML and pure CSS (Internal CSS).

-Simple website project to display some of my favorite things.
+Simple website project to display some of my favorite things.🪐

 ⭐️ Designed and Built by Pannisa :)